Yesterday morning, I noticed some red bumps on Ali.

 (It didn’t work.
 Nothing could overcome The Mask of Shame.)

-The nurse agreed that it definitely looked like The Dreaded CP, warned me that I needed to call my Obstetrician the SECOND Ali was diagnosed to prevent Pregastrophe, and then exiled us to wait for seven years, hoping I’m sure that it would have cleared up by the time we saw the doctor.
+The nurse agreed that it definitely looked like The Dreaded CP, warned me that I needed to call my Obstetrician the SECOND Ali was diagnosed to prevent Pregastrophe.

-Finally, around the time of Ali’s tenth birthday, the doctor arrived.
-She very kindly examined Ali, talked through everything, and decisively diagnosed her (and, therefore me)…
+When the doctor arrived, she very kindly examined Ali, talked through everything, and decisively diagnosed her (and, therefore me)…

 With Chiggers.Chigger 1